OFFICIAL LANGUAGES ACT (OLA)

 View the official consolidated version of the Official Languages Act:

-The Inuit Language Protection Act aims to protect and promote Inuktut as a language of work, education, and public services in Nunavut.
+The Inuktut Protection Act (IPA) aims to protect, promote and develop Inuktut as a living language in all areas of public life, including work, education and public services across Nunavut.

-It mandates the Office of the Languages Commissioner to oversee compliance, provide guidance, and intervene when obligations are not met.
+The IPA also mandates the Office of the Languages Commissioner of Nunavut (OLCN) to oversee compliance, advise organizations, monitor service delivery and intervene when obligations are not met.

 View the official consolidated version of the Inuit Language Protection Act: